 Business process modeler (BPM) in Lifecycle Services (LCS)

 Business process modeler (BPM) in Microsoft Dynamics Lifecycle Services (LCS) is a tool that you can use to create, view, and modify repeatable implementations that are based on business process libraries and flowcharts.
-BPM helps you align your business processes in Microsoft Dynamics 365 for Finance and Operations, with industry-standard processes that are described by the American Productivity & Quality Center (APQC).
-You can perform fit-gap analysis between your business requirements and the default processes in Microsoft Dynamics 365 for Finance and Operations.
-Additionally, you can add new business processes and create flowcharts for processes that aren't already defined in Finance and Operations.
+BPM helps you align your business processes with industry-standard processes that are described by the American Productivity & Quality Center (APQC).
+You can perform fit-gap analysis between your business requirements and the default processes in the Finance and Operations apps.
+Additionally, you can add new business processes and create flowcharts for processes that aren't already defined.

 BPM is compatible with the following programs: